 While this would be a terrible burden for anyone to endure, for a military man who relied upon his physical strength and prowess, leprosy would be a devastating illness.

-And Abba used this nameless, yet faith-filled young woman to deliver grace and compassion to her mistress: “I wish that my master were with the prophet who is in Samaria!
+But Abba used a faith-filled servant girl to give Naaman’s wife hope: “I wish that my master were with the prophet who is in Samaria!
 Then, he would cure him of his leprosy,” (II Kings 5:3).

 This, of course, was an unexpected reception.
 At the very least, Naaman probably hoped to gain an audience with Elisha.

 But Elisha sent his servant with these unusual instructions.
 Not surprisingly the Captain was offended by the seemingly indifferent command.